CraftMesh: High-Fidelity Generative Mesh Manipulation via Poisson Seamless Fusion: Experiments

 \subsection{Experiment Setup}

-\textbf{Implementation.} We use FLUX Kontext \cite{labs2025flux} as the generative image-editing method, and CraftsMan3D \cite{li2024craftsman3d} as the image-to-mesh method.
-It is worth noting that our framework is agnostic to these choices.
-As more powerful models come out, they should be used instead when conducting experiments.
-For Poisson Geometric Fusion, we use \citet{barda2024magicclay} as the hybrid SDF/Mesh representation backbone.
-In our experiments, the optimization process takes 5 minutes and 1000 iterations on a single 4090 GPU.
+\,\,\,\,\,\, \textbf{Implementation.} We use FLUX Kontext \cite{labs2025flux} as the generative image-editing model and MeshyAI \cite{meshy2025} as the image-to-mesh generator.
+It is worth noting that our framework is model-agnostic with respect to these components.
+In the future, more powerful models can be readily incorporated when conducting experiments.
+We adopt MagicClay \cite{barda2024magicclay} as the backbone for both the hybrid SDF–mesh representation and the implicit neural color field.
+On a single 4090 GPU, Poisson Geometry Blending requires 5 minutes for 1000 iterations, while Poisson Texture Harmonization requires 1 minute for 2000 iterations.

-\textbf{Mesh Dataset} The evaluation dataset consists of meshes with intricate detail and complex geometry.
-We test these meshes with complex editing tasks to best showcase our method's capabilities for insertion, replacement, and drag-based mesh editing, and achievements in global geometry consistency and local high-quality detail.
+\textbf{Dataset.} We construct an evaluation dataset comprising 100 diverse and complex 3D models, selecting from Objaverse-XL~\cite{objaverseXL}, Google Scanned Objects~\cite{downs2022googlescannedobjectshighquality} {and the internet.
+For each model, we apply 3 distinct editing prompts.
+We evaluate these meshes through a series of complex editing tasks, including insertion, deletion, and localized region editing, to comprehensively assess our method’s effectiveness in achieving global structural consistency and high-quality local details.